 Call for Second- and Third-Year Residents

-Night call for the FMC patients are shared by all second- and third-year residents and has been consolidated into four After Hours Care rotation weeks per year, five days per week.
+Night call for the FMC patients are shared by all second- and third-year residents and has been consolidated into four After Hours Care rotation weeks per year.

-Residents have a minimum of 12 weeks of elective time.
-Establish electives are listed below:
+Residents have a minimum of 24 weeks of elective time.
+Established electives are listed below:

 - Addiction Disorders